Built for Us - Progress in the Trades

 In conjunction with this release, we are excited to announce our partnership with Move Over Bob, a multifaceted community that provides encouragement, support and resources for women in construction and trade careers.
 Through this amazing organization, we have connected with some remarkable men and women whose individual determination and collective achievements change the Trades landscape.

 Keep visiting us as we share new Built For Us stories, and visit moveoverbob.com for news, inspiration and resources around the trailblazing community of women in the trades.

-Our first Built For Us story in partnership with Move Over Bob highlights trailblazer, and plumber by trade, Judaline Cassidy alongside her daughter Carey Mercer, sheet metal worker apprentice.
+Meet trailblazer, and plumber by trade, Judaline Cassidy alongside her daughter Carey Mercer, sheet metal worker apprentice.
 Each offer a unique perspective as females in the trades but share a common sense of pride in the work they do.

-two plumbers in Pennsylvania that embody today's changing workforce and the new ways in which trades stay connected.
+Meet Kelly and Chris - two plumbers in Pennsylvania that embody today's changing workforce and the new ways in which trades stay connected.

 Carving out time for fun and friendship is how Paul made a quick fan of his new student Deb, on the very first day of her carpentry apprenticeship.

 Seeking out fulfillment in her career, Jessica ventured from a corporate finance job in Vancouver to working in the trades for her family's HVAC company.
 Hard work lay ahead but she was confident it would be well worth the effort.
 She was right.

 If there is one thing Day & Freddie have learned since working together, it's that two heads are better than one because they complement each other.

 Kristine & Jelly